 Washington, DC: np, August 19, 1866.
 Broadside.
 59 x 24 cm.
 Matted, framed and glazed.
 Right edge slightly frayed.
 Three old folds, one neatly repaired, otherwise a nice example.
 In the text the "Committee on Address," which includes Major Generals G.A.
 Custer, A.McD.
 McCook, L.H.
 Rousseau, George Crook, S. Meridith, and Thomas Ewing, argues that the country should move forward with accepting the South back into the Union, not holding the Southerners in vassalage.
 The nation should come together at the convention in Cleveland to make the case: "In pursuance of a resolution of a meeting of Soldiers now, or lately, in the Union Army, held in this city last evening, we invite those of you who approve the Restoration Policy of the President and the principles announced by the National Union Convention at Philadelphia, to assemble at Cleveland on the 17th day of September next, for consultation on the momentous issues now convulsing our country."
 Custer's is the first name listed in the group of six members of the "Committee on Address."
 The whole second column is made up of the names of other officers in support, approving the call for both general and local conventions.
 OCLC lists only a copy at Abraham Lincoln Library.
 Item #63716

 A rare broadside published in 1866 which captures both Custer's intensity and his disenchantment with politics.
-This is a call to comrades-in-arms by George Armstrong Custer to restore citizenship to the defeated Confederacy's military elite [cf. New York Times, Aug.
+A separate printing of this call to comrades-in-arms by George Armstrong Custer to restore citizenship to the defeated Confederacy's military elite [cf. New York Times, Aug.
 22, 1866 or Springfield Illinois State Register, August 20, 1866, cited by Jay Monaghan in his biography "Custer: The Life of General George Armstrong Custer," (Boston: 1959)].

 In July of 1866 Custer was in Washington seeking employment.
 He applied for the job of Inspector General of the U.S. Cavalry.
 He was offered a commission as lieutenant colonel in the 7th Cavalry.
 He had accepted this commission only in the hope of later obtaining something better.
 He "found the capital agog with a bitter political fight concerning reconstruction of the Southern states.
 President Andrew Johnson and the National Union Party, on whose platform he and Lincoln had been elected, favored restoring self-government to all the states which had seceded, providing only that they abolish slavery and submit to a few minor requirements.
 Radical Republicans bitterly opposed this plan, and Custer's best friends were Radicals.
 Men Like Zach Chandler and John A. Bingham, Custer's most ardent supporters, insisted on treating the South like a conquered province, disenfranchising the most prominent whites and giving the vote to Negroes.
 As practical politicians they knew that the President's plan of reconstruction would destroy the Republican Party as well as their own political careers.
 A majority of the American people had been Democrats before the war and still were.
 The only possible way for the Republicans to stay in power was to insist that the Southern states enfranchise the freed slaves.
 Without their votes the Democratic Party, North and South, would take over the nation."